Line of Descent: Plot

-In Delhi, India, the Sinha mafia family is celebrating the birthday of their newest member, Nya.
-The youngest brother, Suraj, wants nothing to do with the family's criminal activities and dreams of living a normal life with his girlfriend Seema.
+In Delhi, India, the Sinha mafia family is led by Prithvi after previous boss Bharat Sinha committed suicide due to the family's declining business.
+The family is celebrating the birthday of their newest member, Nya.
+Prithvi's youngest brother, Suraj, wants nothing to do with the family's criminal activities and dreams of living a normal life with his girlfriend Seema.
 However, at the party, a gang of boys stalks and tries to abuse Seema, and Suraj comes to her aid.

-Later, Suraj accidentally shoots a homeowner while trying to show off his gun to Prithvi, the new leader of the family appointed by Bharat Sinha, the previous boss who died by suicide due to the family's declining business.
+Later, Suraj accidentally shoots a homeowner while trying to show off his gun to Prithvi.

 Meanwhile, Officer Raghav is investigating the Sinha family's criminal activities and meets with Deputy Commissioner Daniel Bates to discuss Bharat Sinha's involvement in real estate pirating.
 The flashback reveals that Bharat's criminal career started after his twin brother, Prithvi, died due to a tragic accident that left him unable to pay the hospital bills.
 Bharat sold his successful restaurant to pay for Prithvi's treatment, but the money never arrived, and Prithvi died.
 This incident left a hole in Bharat's heart and led him to partner with a British gangster, Morris Burns, to grow his criminal empire.

 After Bharat's suicide due to his grief, Prithvi decides to leave the family business and focus on their electronics store, but Sidd, his older brother, wants to continue the criminal activities.
 Sidd sets up a robbery at the store to provoke Prithvi, and when Prithvi investigates, Sidd kills him.
 However, Prithvi survives, and Raghav meets with Sidd and Suraj to question Sidd's motives.
 Sidd lies and leaves, while Suraj seeks Charu's help, an undercover officer who is part of Raghav's operation.